FrostShock/myDPS/README.md

 # myDPS

-It prints the damage made to the last mob.
+Vanilla WoW (1.12.1) addon - It prints the damage made in the last fight.

-Work in progress